arpank-2380/arpank-2380.github.io/_pages/cv.md

    Rank: 6<sup>th</sup>

 ## Experience
++ 2024 - Present: Staff Scientist at University of Chicago

-+ 2019 - Present: Postdoc at University of Chicago
++ 2019 - 2024: Postdoc at University of Chicago

 +  2018 - 2019  : Postdoc at Humboldt Universitat zy Berlin